Nandos-hideaway/hello-world/README.md

 # hello-world

-# my name is Fernando, or Nando for short.
+I'm Fernando,

-# I'm learning Python for data science.
+Welcome to my Repo.
+I'm learning Python for data science.
+You'll soon find some interesting datasets, code or projects that I am working on as I learn the language.
+Thanks for your support!